 New legislation extends the federal law that provides for an itemized deduction on federal tax returns for the cost of private MI paid by eligible members.
 This deduction law applies to borrower-paid MI certificates issued by Arch MI.

-The new law is effective for amounts paid for MI attributable to the 2015 and 2016 tax years.
+The new law is effective for amounts paid for MI attributable to the 2017 tax year.

 The federal government supports homeownership and helps make homeownership more affordable for many homebuyers through this MI tax deduction.

 The federal MI tax-deduction allows members with adjusted gross incomes up to $100,000 to take advantage of the full MI tax deduction - 100% of the MI premium for a qualifying loan is subject to this tax deduction.

 Members with adjusted gross incomes up to $109,000 can take advantage of a partial MI tax deduction.
 For each additional $1,000 of gross household income above $100,000, the MI deduction is reduced by 10%, with a cutoff of any deduction at $109,000.

 Married persons filing separately, with adjusted gross income of $50,000 or less are each able to deduct 50% of their MI premiums.
 For each additional $500 of gross household income above $50,000, the MI deduction is reduced by 5%, with a cutoff of any deduction at $54,500.

 The deduction applies to existing homeowners as well as to first-time homebuyers.
 The MI tax deduction applies to MI premiums for purchase and refinance loans for “qualified residences” issued after December 31, 2006, as defined in the Internal Revenue Code.
 This generally includes the member's primary residence and one other qualified residence.
 Investor loans are not eligible.